 - EFFECT Sec.
 4a & 4b: The ball is dead and runners may not advance. - c.
-For each foul tip. - EFFECT Sec.
-4c: The batter is out if it is the third strike. - d.
-For each foul ball when the batter has less than two strikes. - e.
-For each foul ball, including the third strike. - f.
-For each pitched ball struck at and missed which touches any part of the batter. - g.
-When any part of the batter's person or clothing is hit with his own-batted ball when he is in the batter's box and he has less than two strikes. - h.
-When a pitched ball hits the batter while the ball is in the strike zone. - i.
-When the batter fails to enter the batter's box within 10 seconds after the umpire calls "PLAY BALL" or "PITCH." - j.
+For each foul ball when the batter has less than two strikes. - d.
+For each foul ball, including the third strike. - e.
+For each pitched ball struck at and missed which touches any part of the batter. - f.
+When any part of the batter's person or clothing is hit with his own-batted ball when he is in the batter's box and he has less than two strikes. - g.
+When a pitched ball hits the batter while the ball is in the strike zone. - h.
+When the batter fails to enter the batter's box within 10 seconds after the umpire calls "PLAY BALL" or "PITCH." - i.
 When an offensive team member deliberately erases the lines of the batter's box.

-Effect - Section 4a-j The ball is dead on any strike and runner(s) must return to their bases without liability to be put out. k.
+Effect - Section 4a-i The ball is dead on any strike and runner(s) must return to their bases without liability to be put out. k.
 When the batter steps out of the batter's box with both feet in violation of Rule 7 Section 3 d

 EFFECT - Sec.
-4d-k: The ball is dead and runners must return to their bases without liability to be put out.
+4c-i: The ball is dead and runners must return to their bases without liability to be put out.